 As shown in Figure 3, the presence of this extended tail of the distribution will clearly add to the dissatisfaction level of the customers.
 From this data, it is evident that, to improve overall delivery performance, emphasis should be placed on reducing the duration of the approval step rather than the usually observed organizational behavior of reducing the execution time.

 Often this sequence of execution and approval steps appears multiple times in a business process.
-Figure 4 and Table 1 show the results for one, two and three successive cycles of the example process that has a mean of four hours (one-hour standard deviation) for the execution step and a mean of 12 hours for the approval step.
+Figure 4 and the table below show the results for one, two and three successive cycles of the example process that has a mean of four hours (one-hour standard deviation) for the execution step and a mean of 12 hours for the approval step.

 For each additional cycle, the 50 percent point moves out by 12 hours, but the 90 and 95 percent points move out by roughly 32 and 40 hours respectively.
 This data illustrates two points:

 - This additional wait time that previously may have been attributed to lackadaisical management practices is simply an outcome of the interaction between these two different types of distribution.
 The performance of these approval processes, or even the need for these approval processes, should be reviewed and addressed.